Daraa and As-Suwayda offensive (June 2015): Al-Tha'lah airbase

 Meanwhile, on 11 June, rebels of the Southern Front reportedly shot down a SyAAF MiG passing over the Brigade 52 base with AA fire.
 State TV denied the MiG was shot down and instead said it crashed due to a technical failure and that the pilot successfully managed to eject himself.
 The SOHR also reported on conflicting accounts of what caused the crash and the fate of the pilot.
 Footage later emerged of opposition forces using a SA-7 MANPADS.

 On 14 June 17 Daraa-based rebel groups belonging to the Free Syrian Army and Islamic Front signed a statement in which they assured the Druze that they weren't after a sectarian war.
 Major Essam al-Rayes stated that there would be further attempts to control the airbase, but no plans to seize areas of Sweida province.

 On 15 June, the SAA, backed by Druze militia, repelled another rebel assault on the airbase, leaving 25 rebels dead, after rebels initially advanced into the airbase.
 According to the SOHR, about 20 government fighters were killed and wounded in the attack, while the SAA reported seven soldiers and officers killed, including Colonel Loay al-Salem (head of the air intelligence in as-Suwayda) and 23 wounded that day.
-The following day, the rebels announced they had halted their operations at al-Thula.
+The following day, the rebels announced they had halted their operations at Al-Tha'lah.

 In the end, despite seizing the Brigade 52 base, the rebels failed to capture the main road to the capital Damascus.

+Some of the Druze fighters who deployed resigned in protest after they were sent to fight in their governorate, though the government promised they would not be.
+They also attacked an office of the ruling party.